 If you want a longer or shorter game, try adjusting the number of Events played before the final round.

 Before starting to play, all players should agree a winning condition that can measure the success of each players’ Community.

 We suggest assigning each Population Token a number of points equivalent to the Trophic Level on which its Species sits and adding up the total points for each Community.

 The Player with the highest score wins.
 In this example the player has 4 (plant) + 6 (herbivore) + 3 (carnivore) = 13 points.

 If two or more players have the same number of points, the next Event card in the Nature Calls deck is played against them both, and the winning condition is tested to crown a winner.
 If Communities are still equal after that Event, it is a draw.

 Card Types and What You Do with Them

 Plant and Animal Trait Cards

-Next to this is the Condition Number (CN) which shows the minimum number of Conditions a Species’ Traits need to match in order to be Resilient to an Event.
+Next to this is the Condition Number which shows the minimum number of Conditions a Species’ Traits need to match in order to be Resilient to an Event.
 If they do not have this minimum number of matching Conditions on any of their Trait cards, they are Vulnerable.